 You don't need to know every single detail, but if you are inexperienced it helps to be more prepared.

 When you know a little more about the event, try and set a goal beforehand to motivate yourself during the event.

 For example, collect at least 5 business cards or talk to 10 different people in 2 hours.
 You can start with smaller goals too!

 What's important is that you challenge yourself a little more every time.

-They also usually have useful information like event description, ticket price and number of confirmed attendees all in one page.
+They also usually have useful information like event description, ticket prices and the number of confirmed attendees all in one page.